openlibraryenvironment/edge-resource-sharing-message-services/README.md

     rabbitmqctl set_user_tags adm administrator
     rabbitmqctl set_permissions -p / adm ".*" ".*" ".*"

 The server application binds to OutboundMessageQueue.
-Whenever a message is posted to RSExchange with the routing key OutViaProtocol.# where # determines the protocol used to send.
+Whenever a message is posted to RSExchange with the routing key RSOutViaProtocol.# where # determines the protocol used to send.
 That message will be picked up by the binding and enqued on OutboundMessageQueue for delivery.
 The Server will dequeue the message and cause the appropriate protocol message to be sent.